george-ma/WoofWoof/delivrable-3/iteration-03.review.md

 #### Decisions that turned out well

 - Pair Programming
-  - After we all had a chance to work on the pair programming assigment, we decided working this way would help improve productivity.
+  - After we all had a chance to work on the pair programming assignment, we decided working this way would help improve productivity.
-  - This way, tasks could be assigned to pairs such that each task would have one expert working on it.
+  - Tasks could be assigned to pairs such that each task would have one expert working on it.
+For instance, we had paired programming sessions that helped guide the backend team to make meaningful contributions to the frontend.
 - Switching app to be a native mobile app.
   - We wanted to take advantage of the native features of the phone and using cordova was the easiest way to do it.
-  - We now are able to use the camera and the photo library of the phone to upload photos for our app.
+  - We are now able to use the camera and the photo library of the phone to upload photos for the "Add New Dog" and "Create New Event" forms.

 #### Decisions that did not turn out as well as we hoped

 - Roles and Responsibilities
-  - Instead of splitting roles by front end and backend, we should have split roles by individual views.
+  - Reflecting on our experience after 2 deliverables, we realized that it would have been easier to have split roles by individual views, instead of splitting roles by front end and backend.
-  - This way progress on getting funtional views would not be slowed down by miscommunication with the backend.
+  - This way progress on getting functional views would not be slowed down by miscommunication with the backend.
-- Using Springboot
+- Using Spring-Boot
   - It turns out we could have used a lighter and simpler webserver such as flask or node.
-  - This way data persistance and loading would be simpler between the front end and database.
+  - This way implementation of data persistance and loading could be done much simpler between the front end and database.
-  - This proved to be very difficult in our existing roles as backend and frontend since the backend people were expecting the data to come in a different form.
+  - Using Spring-Boot proved to be very difficult in our existing roles as backend and frontend, since the frontend people were expecting the data to come in a different form.

 #### Planned changes